 - First Aid and Infant/Child CPR Training

 Pennsylvania Early Intervention regulations require all Early Intervention (EI) personnel to maintain current certification in Infant/Child CPR and First Aid.
 In an effort to assist you in meeting these state requirements, Sunny Days is pleased to offer the following training opportunities at our office in Havertown, PA.

 This guide was designed by parents for use by parents of newly diagnosed children to assist them in understanding the impact of hearing loss on babies and families.

 - Opening Doors

 Parents of children with hearing loss can find helpful information and resources in a publication produced for the Office of Special Education and Rehabilitative Services (OSERS) by the Academy for Educational Development (AED).
-Opening Doors: Technology and Communication Options for Children with Hearing Loss provides background on early intervention, the use of technology and other support available to children and their families.
+Opening Doors: Technology and Communication Options for Children with Hearing Loss provides background on early intervention, technology use, and other support available to children and their families.